 Application of risk to Scottish farm sites

 During routine site inspections, inspectors assess farm sites and consider the ranking that each has been assigned to maintain site records.
-Fish farm sites that hold no species susceptible to the diseases listed in the directive will automatically be ranked as low surveillance frequency.
+Fish and shellfish farm sites that hold no species susceptible to the diseases listed in the directive will automatically be ranked as low surveillance frequency.
 Information received via passive surveillance might influence a site surveillance frequency.

 Fish Health Inspectorate standard operating procedures ensure that the surveillance programme is carried out to schedule.
 Farms are inspected according to the risk-based programme and to ensure that the defined risk remains appropriate, the surveillance frequency allocated to a site is reviewed annually (normally during a site visit), however the surveillance frequency will also be reviewed during the year if any of the risk factors change.
 The risk assessment may be carried out on farm or in the laboratory base, as necessary.